Advertisement

 Sadness and Depression

 Managing diabetes can be stressful and exhausting.
-Between the constant vigilance over what you eat, the cost of care and frequent glucose testing, you might find yourself feeling depressed.
-Depression can get in the way of good diabetes care.
-If you feel sad or hopeless due to diabetes, talk to your doctor or a mental health professional.
-You may need medications, therapy or a combination of both.
+Demands such as paying attention to what you eat, the cost of care, and frequent blood sugar testing, may contribute to feelings of depression.
+Depression can get in the way of appropriate diabetes care.
+If you feel sad or hopeless due to diabetes, talk to your HCP.
+They may refer you to a mental health professional, recommend medications, or a combination of both.

 9 / 11